Food Gang

 We made sure we delivered top-quality amala with ewedu and gbegiri.
 We didn’t compromise on quality.

 You can have all the marketing and sales skills in the world to sell any product you lay your hands on, but all things being equal, a great product is easier to sell.
-It minimizes the efforts you otherwise would’ve expended in making each sale.
+It minimises the effort you otherwise would’ve expended in making each sale.

 Fourthly, you don’t need “passion” to succeed in business.